Marabar Caves: In the film

 In the film version of the book, the real Barabar caves were not used.
 Instead, the scenes were filmed in Savandurga, southwest of Bangalore.
 David Lean, the film's director, supposedly believed the real caves lacked the grandeur he wanted for the scene.

 In theater

 The book was first adapted in 1960 by Indian-American playwright Santha Rama Rau into a play by the same name.
 In it, the caves are presented during the second act.
-This play is what inspired the film.
+This play inspired the film.